awmiryaw/bike-sharing-trip-analytics/README.md

 A C command-line program that reads bike-sharing trips from a CSV file and produces a monthly report.

-The program was built to practice file handling, structures, arrays, pointers and modular programming in C.
+The project demonstrates file handling, structures, arrays, pointers, validation, and modular programming in C.

 ## Features

 - Reads trip data from a CSV file
-- Checks invalid records
+- Checks and skips invalid records
 - Counts trips for each month from January to June
 - Finds the longest trip of each month
 - Finds the shortest trip of each month
 - Calculates total and average trip duration
 - Finds the busiest month
-- Includes a small test file
+- Includes a small automated test

 ## Technologies